30 Absolute Best Books To Read After A Breakup

 11. Self-Compassion, By Kristin Neff

-Self-Compassion, as a subject, is often ridiculed and made fun of.
+Self-Compassion Book Self-compassion is often made fun of.
 Most people assume it’s some hippie new-age nonsense without any scientific grounding.

-In reality, self-compassion carries many benefits, and is a legit field of psychology.
+In reality, however, self-compassion has umpteen proven benefits, and is a legit field of psychology.
 And Neff Kristin is one of the leading researchers in it.

-In her book, Self-Compassion, she gives you the full package: the theory around self-compassion, real-life examples of people before/after they started practicing self-compassion, and exercises on how to practice self-compassion yourself.
+In Self-Compassion, she provides the theory behind the concept, real-life examples of people before/after they started practicing it, and exercises on how to practice self-compassion yourself.

 Notable Quote: